At first, everything seemed fine.

 Josh and Lisa are no strangers to the medical world – both their fathers are physicians – and they have a good relationship with the physicians in Cleveland.
-Yet Nina’s condition was quite rare, so their surgeon recommended they transfer Nina to Cincinnati Children’s.
+Yet Nina’s condition was quite rare, so their surgeon recommended they transfer Nina to Cincinnati Children’s Hospital Medical Center.
 “He said that if she were his child, he would take her there,” Josh remembers.

 Within 24 hours of her birth, Nina was flown to Cincinnati Children’s and had the first of several surgeries.
 The first surgery provided a means to rid her body of waste, crucial to her survival.

-Cincinnati Children’s is home to the Colorectal Center, the only comprehensive program of its kind in the world.
-The center is led by internationally renowned experts Alberto Peña, MD, and Marc A. Levitt, MD, and includes an interdisciplinary team trained specifically to care for children like Nina.
+Cincinnati Children’s is home to the Alberto Peña, MD, Colorectal Center, the only comprehensive program of its kind in the world.
+The center was founded by internationally renowned expert Alberto Peña, MD, and includes an interdisciplinary team trained specifically to care for children like Nina.

 In less than a year, Nina had six surgeries, countless diagnostic tests, dozens of clinic visits and more road trips to Cincinnati than the family cares to count.
 Their car logged 6,000 miles, and they spent more than 50 days in Cincinnati.